shalevwiden/dvwebsitecreation/README.md

 For the sorteddepartments_page I thought about making a csv but, I'm just gonna make the table copyable.
 This means people can easily make a CSV from it if they so choose.

+The scss is a whole nother thing...
+All of the updated scss is actually in testsite rn Just need to edit the template that I copy pasted from dvdeployed

+I should also make some universal scss partials like "abovemainsite" "mainsite"
+"undermainsite"